 Once a month we gather as the wider church family to celebrate the diversity among us.
 Starting at 10am we welcome families of all ages to sing a few songs, listen to a short talk and enjoy the presence of God.
 Our local uniformed organisations join us and we encourage everyone to be themselves!
 Our toddlers have an area at the front to play and there are refreshments afterwards to enjoy.

 First Sunday blends modern worship with a reflective atmosphere in the chapel of St Nick’s church.
 We’re exploring an adventure in faith that is attracting young people, the older members of our community and everyone in between.
 First Sunday includes singing, a short talk and a chance to respond through creative activities.
 There’s always great coffee, cake and cookies from 6.20pm, with the event starting at 6.45pm.
 Explore a new way to worship.

 If you prefer a different style of service – more reflective and traditional – we welcome you to our evening service.
-At 6.30pm on the 2nd, and 4th Sunday the evening service follows a traditional pattern with choir, organ and contemplative reflections.
+At 6.30 on the 2nd and 4th Sundays we follow the traditional service of Evensong from the Book of Common Prayer led by our choir.
 On the 3rd Sunday it is a themed worship service that uses different ways to encounter God as we explore a theme of faith together.